bootstrapworld/curr/README.md

 # Installation

+1. You'll need to install (http://www.racket-lang.org "DrRacket v6.10+")
+and (https://wkhtmltopdf.org/ "wkhtmltopdf") first, before cloning the `curr` repository.

-1. Set up curr as a Racket collection.
+2. Then set up `curr` as a Racket collection.

-    Go to the parent directory of curr, and do the following:
+    Go to the parent directory of `curr`, and do the following:

-    $ raco link curr
+    `$ raco link curr`

-2. Run build.rkt to generate the curriculum.
-You can do this either at the command line, or from DrRacket.

-    $ racket build-workbook.rkt
-    $ racket build.rkt

-    The first command is only needed the first time you build;
-    subsequent builds can just use `racket build.rkt`
+3. Generate the curriculum.

+    `$ ./build-distrib-no-pdf`

 ----------------------------------------------------------------------